A reader asked me a great question: what do I mean by “antique” and “vintage”?

 But while a true hand-made piece may be instantly recognizable for its imperfections, there are a large number of beautiful pieces of this era for which it is difficult to say whether they are completely hand-made or instead machine-shaped and hand-finished.

-Here are what could be considered, in my opinion, indicators of hand-crafting:
+Here are that indicators that in my opinion could be considered indicators of hand-crafting:

 - Irregular thickness of copper, such as a base that is thicker than the sides, or inconsistent thickness around the walls

 - Dovetail seams indicating hand-joinery;

 - The dot, indicating the copper sheet for the pan was hand-cut;

 - Large rivets that were hand-made, prior to rivet-making machines that made rivets of a specific diameter;